New Product Introduction for Course Creators (Guide for 2022)

 With regards to our Yoga Course, this would involve creating some of the lessons and offering a dumbed-down version of the whole experience.

-This may involve creating and releasing only the first module or set of lessons, for instance, and include one-on-one coaching with you, instead of group coaching/exercises (so you can gather further feedback and test more ideas out on them).
+This may involve creating and releasing only the first module or set of lessons, for instance, and include one-on-one coaching with you, instead of group coaching/exercises.

 The point here is to create your product at a minimal level.